 To do this: Perform this operation: Tie the note at the current cursor position with the note event immediately before it At the current cursor position, specify the length of the note you want to tie with the immediately preceding note event.
-Press the R-11 (~(TIE)) button.
+Press the R-11 ( (TIE)) button.
 This adds the length of the note you specified in step 1 to the length of the note immediately preceding it.
 At this time, the cursor will move forward by the timing of the added amount.
-A B B A C B A C A B A C A C A Insert a rest before the current cursor position At the current cursor position, specify a note that is the same length as the rest you want to insert.
+(A) B) (A) Preceding note event (B) Current cursor position (C) Cursor position after process Insert a rest before the current cursor position At the current cursor position, specify a note that is the same length as the rest you want to insert.
 Press the R-5 (REST) button.
-The cursor will move forward by the length of the note you specified in step 1.
-B Current cursor position C C Cursor position after process
+The cursor will move forward by the length of the note you specified in step 1. ® Current cursor position © Cursor position after process